The 5 Stages of Digital Marketing Maturity [with Self-Assessment & Matrix Template]

 With the tactical foundations in place, Stage 3 (Competitive) happens when organisations start bridging their Digital Marketing activities to strategy, and aligning these with company goals.

-By this stage, stakeholders across the business possess an active interest – there is desire within the business, rather than the agenda being ‘pushed’ to it.
+By this stage, stakeholders across the business possess an active interest – there’s a desire within the business, rather than the agenda, driving the move towards it.

 Much like with the prior stage, the Competitive stage can be broken down into two sub-stages.